 Lake Garda and Carrara

 As the chase is underway, he ends up in the Carrara marble caves, which looks cool, but logistically doesn’t make sense.
-The quarry is in Apuan Alps in Tuscany, about a five-hour drive away.
+The quarry is in Apuan Alps in Tuscany, about five hours away.
 But hey, enjoy the stunning views and chalk up the rest to creative licence.

 For some reason, I expected Lake Como to make more appearances in the James Bond movies.
 Given Bond’s penchant for chasing powerful villains in glamourous settings, you’d think that 007 would have frequented the area more often.
 Apparently not.